iotile/coretools/CONTRIBUTING.md

 - You should strive to include test coverage for new features you author.
 If you happen to be revising old code that doesn't have tests, consider adding some!

-- We must maintain compatibility with Python2.7 and Python3.6 on MacOS, Linux and Windows.
+- We must maintain compatibility with Python3.5 on MacOS, Linux and Windows.
+We also test against 3.6 and 3.7, and should strive to support them as well (there should be no compatibility issues, if possible)

 - Documentation for all public objects must be included in new features.
 Please use the [guideline](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings)